 Tillie Paul Tamaree & the Tlingit Community

 Recently, we highlighted elder Tillie Paul Tamaree for our #HistoricalFigureFriday series on social media.
-She was the first Native American woman elected as an elder in the Presbyterian Church in the U.S.A.
+She was the first Native American woman elected as a ruling elder in the Presbyterian Church in the U.S.A.

 Before her election as elder in 1930, Tillie Paul worked as a translator, civil rights advocate, and missionary educator within the Tlingit community in the Pacific Northwest.

 The Tlingit are indigenous peoples of that region.
 Their language is the Tlingit language in which the name means "People of the Tides."